Computing the quantum guesswork: a quadratic assignment problem

 \section{Abstract}

-The guesswork quantifies the minimum number of queries needed to guess the state of a quantum ensemble if one is allowed to query only one state at a time.
+The quantum guesswork quantifies the minimum number of queries needed to guess the state of a quantum ensemble if one is allowed to query only one state at a time.
 Previous approaches to the computation of the guesswork were based on standard semi-definite programming techniques and therefore lead to approximated results.
-In contrast, our main result is an algorithm that, upon the input of any qubit ensemble over a discrete ring and with uniform probability distribution, after finitely many steps outputs the exact closed-form analytic expression of its guesswork.
-The complexity of our guesswork-computing algorithm is factorial in the number of states, with a more-than-quadratic speedup for symmetric ensembles.
+In contrast, we show that computing the quantum guesswork of qubit ensembles with uniform probability distribution corresponds to solving a quadratic assignment problem and we provide an algorithm that, upon the input of any qubit ensemble over a discrete ring, after finitely many steps outputs the exact closed-form expression of its guesswork.
+While in general the complexity of our guesswork-computing algorithm is factorial in the number of states, our main result consists of showing a more-than-quadratic speedup for symmetric ensembles, a scenario corresponding to the three-dimensional analog of the maximization version of the turbine-balancing problem.
 To find such symmetries, we provide an algorithm that, upon the input of any point set over a discrete ring, after finitely many steps outputs its exact symmetries.
 The complexity of our symmetries-finding algorithm is polynomial in the number of points.
 As examples, we compute the guesswork of regular and quasi-regular sets of qubit states.